naei/solana-exporter/README.md

   -log_file_max_size uint
         Defines the maximum size a log file can grow to.
 Unit is megabytes.
 If the value is 0, the maximum file size is unlimited. (default 1800)
   -logtostderr
-        log to standard error instead of files (default true) -one_output
+        Log to standard error instead of files (default true) -one_output
         If true, only write logs to their native severity level (vs also writing to each lower severity level -rpcURI string